anyflow/my-cluster/README.md

 ...
 ```

-### 2. Create a cluster and set cluster-level configuration
+### 2. Create a cluster and set cluster-level app, configuration
 The specific content and procedures for installing/configuring Kubernetes and cluster levels are as follows.
 For each app, refer to the above usage instructions and install separately as needed.

 ```bash